-8773M earplug lawsuits are mass tort claims against 3M and Aearo Technologies, the companies that designed and manufactured combat earplugs for the U.S. military from 2003 through 2015.
-The defective design of those earplugs kept them from fitting snugly in a soldier’s ear.
-As a result, numerous soldiers have suffered hearing loss and tinnitus.
+3M earplug lawsuits are mass tort claims against 3M and Aearo Technologies, the companies that designed and manufactured combat earplugs for the U.S. military from 2003 through 2015.
+The defective design of those earplugs kept them from fitting snugly in the wearer’s ear.
+As a result, numerous soldiers have suffered permanent hearing loss and tinnitus.
 There is also evidence that 3M discovered evidence of the defect, but covered it up.

 - 1. 3M’s Combat Arms Earplugs